zefaradi/scheduler/README.md

 # Interview Scheduler
-Interview scheduler is a single-page React application that students create in weeks 17-21 at Lighthouse Labs.
-The application allows users to schedule interviewers from Monday - Friday from 12:00 - 17:00.
+Interview scheduler is a single-page React application that  allows users to schedule interviewers from Monday - Friday from 12:00 - 17:00.
 Users can also change the interviewer, edit their name or cancel the interview.

 Data is stored through use of an API which can be found [here](https://github.com/lighthouse-labs/scheduler-api)